2 The Role of Faculty and Staff

 The basic process for hiring new full-time faculty members at Tarleton State University is as follows:

 - The demonstration of need to fill a position.
 The hiring manager initiates the appropriate action in Tarleton Connection to fill the position.
-The action will include the job description, salary range, and a statement of minimum qualifications to be submitted for approval of the dean, Provost and Vice President for Academic Affairs, the Office of Finance and Administration for funding approval, Human Resources, and the President.
+The action will include the job description, salary range, and a statement of minimum qualifications to be submitted for approval of the dean, Provost and Vice President for Academic Affairs, the Office of Finance and Administration for funding approval, Employee Services, and the President.
 During this procedure, the request or requisition may be modified.

 - Appropriate advertising.
 All new faculty positions must be advertised.
 For a tenure-track position, national advertising in one or more journals of the field is appropriate; for one-year and part-time appointments, local or regional advertising is appropriate.
 Notices may also be posted in appropriate areas at the University.
 Serious attempts shall be made to reach minorities and females with these advertisements and notices.
 All advertisements must be approved by the Affirmative Action Officer and must carry the affirmative action/equal opportunity employer statement. (“Tarleton State University, an Equal Employment Opportunity and Affirmative Action Employer and Educator, is committed to excellence through diversity.”)